Sometimes it is the smaller things in life that give us the most joy.

-A 10 gallon aquarium is more than enough for 4-6 Pygmys.
+A 10-gallon aquarium is more than enough for 4-6 Pygmies.

 It is also important to remember to add at least 2 gallons for each individual.

-When setting up your aquarium the water conditions needs to replicate that of their natural tropical environment.
+When setting up your aquarium the water conditions need to replicate that of their natural tropical environment.

 A temperature range of 72-79°F with a pH of 6.5-7.5 is ideal.

-The only other pieces of equipment needed is an efficient filter.
-Because they are tiny you should make sure the output of the filter is slow and that the inlet tubes are not too big.
+The only other piece of equipment needed is an efficient filter.
+Because they are tiny, you should make sure the output of the filter is slow and that the inlet tubes are not too big.

 Soft sandy silt substrate is very important too.
-They have very sensitive barbels around their mouth so if rocks or gravel is used it could damage these sensory structures.
+They have very sensitive barbels around their mouth so if rocks or gravel are used, it could damage these sensory structures.